 Xanthophylls (Lutein and Zeaxanthin): Found in green leafy vegetables and eggs, these nutrients are vital for brain health.
 Aim to include spinach, kale, and other greens in your meals.

 Lycopene: This nutrient gives tomatoes, watermelon, and pink grapefruit their red color.
-It's suggested that lycopene could protect the brain.
+It's suggested that lycopene could support brain health.

 Alpha-tocopherol (Vitamin E): Nuts, seeds, and spinach are good sources.
 Vitamin E acts as a powerful antioxidant in the brain.